amalgamaria/secretariat/docs/access/transferring-files.rst

 1. **Upload: Local-to-remote**

 	a.
-Locate the file(s) / folder(s) to upload.
+Locate the file(s) / folder(s) to upload

-		*Within the 'Local site' window, select the file(s) / folder(s).*
+		*Within the 'Local site' window, select the file(s) / folder(s)*

 	b.
-Locate the destination folder.
+Locate the destination folder

-		*Within the 'Remote site' window, select the destination folder.*
+		*Within the 'Remote site' window, select the destination folder*

 	c.
-Right click the file(s) / folder(s) to upload.
-Select 'Upload' in the drop down list that appears.
+Right click the file(s) / folder(s) to upload; Select "Upload" in the drop down list that appears

 		i.
-The transfer should initiate.
-You may track your progress in the 'Transfer queue'.
+The transfer should initiate; You may track your progress in the "Transfer queue"

-			*This is the panel at the bottom of the window.*
+			*This is the panel at the bottom of the window*

 		ii.
-Once the files appear in the 'Successful transfers' tab of the 'Transfer queue', the file has been successfully transferred from the local site to the remote site.
+Once the files appear in the "Successful transfers" tab of the "Transfer queue", the file has been successfully transferred from the local site to the remote site

 	Transfer complete!

 2. **Download: Remote-to-local**

 	a.
-Locate the file(s) / folder(s) to download.
+Locate the file(s) / folder(s) to download

-		*Within the 'Remote site' window, select the file(s) / folder(s).*
+		*Within the 'Remote site' window, select the file(s) / folder(s)*

 	b.
-Locate the destination folder.
+Locate the destination folder

-		*Within the 'Local site' window, select the destination folder.*
+		*Within the 'Local site' window, select the destination folder*

 	c.
-Right click the file(s) / folder(s) to download.
-Select 'Download' in the drop down list that appears.
+Right click the file(s) / folder(s) to download; Select "Download" in the drop down list that appears

 		i.
-The transfer should initiate.
-You may track your progress in the 'Transfer queue'.
+The transfer should initiate; You may track your progress in the "Transfer queue"

-			*This is the panel at the bottom of the window.*
+			*This is the panel at the bottom of the window*

 		ii.
-Once the files appear in the 'Successful transfers' tab of the 'Transfer queue', the file has been successfully transferred from the remote site to the local site.
+Once the files appear in the "Successful transfers" tab of the "Transfer queue", the file has been successfully transferred from the remote site to the local site

 	Transfer complete!